Consensys/quorum/docs/Permissioning/Usage.md

   ultimateParent: "ORG1"
 }
 ```
-To approve the org suspension majority approval from other network admin accounts is required.
+To approve the org, suspension majority approval from other network admin accounts is required.
 The api for the same is [approveOrgStatus](../Permissioning%20apis#quorumpermissionapproveorgstatus).
-Once approved the org status is marked as suspended
+Once approved the org status is marked as suspended.
 ```javascript
 > quorumPermission.approveOrgStatus("ORG1", 1, {from: "0xca843569e3427144cead5e4d5999a3d0ccf92b8e"})
 {